Northern Lights Marine Air Conditioners and Refrigeration products define the term “World Class”.

 How does a chilled water system work?

 The marine chiller circulates cold freshwater through pipes throughout the vessel, feeding air handlers in each space cooling or heating cabins quietly and efficiently.
 Vessels that can accommodate a marine chiller greatly benefit from space saving, energy-efficient, high-performing system.
 With total zone control allowing cooling and heating of different areas at the same time.
+Electric heat strips in the air handlers or immersion heat are available.

 A marine chiller system consists of: